swartn/cmip6-gmst-anoms/README.md

 # CMIP6 GMST anomalies

 Repository of notebooks for computing GMST anomalies in CMIP6, relative to the 1850 to 1900 mean, using pangeo stack and Google Cloud CMIP6 data.
 This is done for realization `r1i1p1f1` of all available models, and for the historical and tier 1 SSP experiments.
+CSV files of the result are also provided here.

-Run it with the pangeo binder:
+Run the notbook computation yourself online using pangeo binder:

 [![Binder](https://binder.pangeo.io/badge_logo.svg)](https://binder.pangeo.io/v2/gh/swartn/cmip6-gmst-anoms.git/master?filepath=gmst_cmip6.ipynb)